-Because there’s a big problem with eating during poor gut health: Your microbiome poisons you after meals.
+Because there’s a big problem with eating during poor gut health: The microbiome poisons the body after meals.

 Even healthy microbiomes do this to a small extent.
-But an unhealthy gut overloads your entire system with endotoxin after every meal — causing you to feel lethargic, unfocused, and uncomfortable in your body.
-In response, inflammation rises, nutrients are depleted, and you feel worse: cold and tired.
+But an unhealthy gut overloads the entire system with endotoxin after every meal — causing lethargy, brain fog, bloating, and discomfort in the body.
+In response, inflammation rises, nutrients are depleted, and we feel cold and tired.

-It’s the opposite of how you should feel after eating: warm and energized.
+It’s the opposite of how we should feel after eating: warm and energized.

 Can Fasting Be Improved?